IBM-Cloud/docs/local/index.md

 <dd>Works with the IBM representatives on the deployment plan for VMware.
 Typically, this is someone who is a VMware administrator in the data center.
 The person assigned to this role reviews the <a href="../local/index.html#localinfra">{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements</a> and works together with IBM on an implementation plan.
 At the end of deployment, the person assigned to this role approves that the deployment is in compliance with the corporate standards at the IaaS layer.</dd>
 </dl>

 Your customer representatives work with IBM specialists that work together to ensure that you always have the support that you need.
 You can upgrade to the Premium support tier to work with a dedicated Client Success Manager (CSM) for your account.
-For more information about the different levels of support, see [Contacting support](../support/index.html#contacting-support).The CSM completes the following types of tasks:
+For more information about the different support tiers, see [Contacting support](../support/index.html#contacting-support).The CSM completes the following types of tasks:

 <ul>
 <li>Provides technical coordination between you and IBM.</li>